Pros: -Long and short tees AND pins

 The better of two courses in Ames

-Pros: Most holes have two baskets and two pads.
+Pros: All holes have two baskets and two (concrete) pads.

 Baskets were recently repainted and are nice and bright.

-Recent work has cleared out some hanging branches.
+Recent work has cleared out some hanging branches and shrubbery, as well as created more defined fairways.

-Some great longer holes on the back nine.
+Some beautifully manicured fairways on the back 9.

-Many holes force you to play a certain shot.
+Many holes force you to play a certain shot without being too narrow.

 Some sand from past flooding on 6 & 7.